-The Group is required to transfer 10% of the profit for the year to a general reserve in accordance with its Articles of Association.
+The Group is required to transfer 10% of the profit of the Parent Company for the year to a general reserve in accordance with its Articles of Association.
 The reserve is available for distribution by a resolution of the shareholders of the Group at an ordinary general meeting, on the recommendation of the Board of Directors.

-21. Takaful Contributions earned
+21. Takaful contributions earned